frustra/Feather/README.md

  - zero runtime dependencies (i.e. doesn't require Bukkit)
  - no need to update whenever Minecraft is updated (see [Architecture](#architecture))
+ - a super-simple installation procedure that doesn't involve editing any JARs

 ## Installation